rackerlabs/design-system/_docs/style/colors.md

 In the default state, the critical, warning, and ok statuses map to the 500 band of red, yellow, and green, respectively.

 In the hover state, use the 700 band of red, yellow, and green.
-You can use the 100 band of red, yellow, and green as a background color.

 {% endcolumn %}